-This benefit does not apply to your maximum out-of-pocket
+These benefits do not apply to your maximum out-of-pocket amount.

-What you must pay when Services that are covered for you vou get these services Health and wellness education programs There is no coinsurance, The Silver & Fit Healthy Aging and Exercise program will copayment, or deductible empower you to get fit with fitness options, digital tools, and forthe Silver & Fit Healthy healthy aging resources designed to meet your unique needs.
-Aging and Exercise Program.
-Enjoy one, some, or all of the following: Digital Workout Videos • Stay Fit Kits • Fitness Centers • Daily Workout Videos • Home Fitness Kits Healthy Aging Coaching Mobile App Fitness Tracking To verify your eligibility, please visit www.silverandfit.com or call at 1-877-427-4788, TTY: 711 Monday - Friday 5AM - 6PM For more information about your health and wellness program
+Hearing services - Medicare Covered

+Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. \$10 copayment for one hearing exam per benefit year.

+Medical and social services Medical equipment and supplies

+Chapter 5 Using the plan's coverage for Part D prescription drugs
-What you must pay when Services that are covered for you vou get these services Hearing services Diagnostic hearing and balance evaluations performed by your There is no coinsurance, provider to determine if you need medical treatment are copayment, or deductible covered as outpatient care when furnished by a physician, forMedicare-covered audiologist, or other qualified provider. diagnostichearing and balance evaluations.
-We also cover the following routine (non-Medicare covered) There is a \$0 copayment, hearing services: for hearing exam/ • Routine Hearing exam: 1 per fiscal year fitting/evaluation for the hearing aid.
-Fitting for hearing aid: 1 per fiscal year Hearing aids: Up to \$1000 hearing aid(s) annually Hearing Aids beyond the benefit allowance: all Direct Member Reimbursement up to \$250 per quarter. costs; you are responsible for paying the balance.
-This benefit does not apply to your maximum out-of-pocket amount.
-Prior authorization may be required. 🍑 HIV screening There is no coinsurance.
-For people who ask for an HIV screening test or who are at copayment, or deductible increased risk for HIV infection, we cover: for members eligible for • One screening exam every 12 months Medicare-covered For women who are pregnant, we cover: preventive HIV screening. • Up to three screening exams during a pregnancy Prior authorization may be required.

-What you must pay when Services that are covered for you you get these services Home health agency care Prior to receiving home health services, a doctor must certify There is no coinsurance, that you need home health services and will order home health copayment, or deductible services to be provided by a home health agency.
-You must be formembers eligible for homebound, which means leaving home is a major effort.

-- Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) - Physical therapy, occupational therapy, and speech therapy - Medical and social services - Medical equipment and supplies health services.
+What you must pay when you get Services that are covered for you these services HIV screening There is no coinsurance, For people who ask for an HIV screening test or who are at copayment, or deductible for increased risk for HIV infection, we cover: members eligible for Medicare-• One screening exam every 12 months covered preventive HIV For women who are pregnant, we cover: screening.
+Up to three screening exams during a pregnancy Home health agency care Prior to receiving home health services, a doctor must There is no coinsurance, certify that you need home health services and will order copayment, or deductible for home health services to be provided by a home health members eligible for agency.
+You must be homebound, which means leaving Medicare-covered home health services. home is a major effort.
+Covered services include, but are not limited to: Prior Authorization rules apply Part-time or intermittent skilled nursing and home health aide services (to be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy

-Medicare-covered home

-Home infusion therapy

-Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
+Services that are covered for you What you must pay when you get these services Home infusion therapy Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
 The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).

-- Professional services, including nursing services, furnished in accordance with the plan of care - Patient training and education not otherwise covered under the durable medical equipment benefit - Remote monitoring - Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier
+0-20% coinsurance of Medicare-approved drugs Prior authorization rules apply Covered services include, but are not limited to: Professional services, including nursing services, furnished in accordance with the plan of care Patient training and education not otherwise covered under the durable medical equipment benefit Remote monitoring Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier